 Hundreds of local people would show up every day applying for work.
 Some were hired immediately as checkers, receiving clerks, and warehouse workers.
 Thousands of skilled craft workers were required to complete the project, but since the surrounding area was agricultural and skilled craftworkers were unavailable, Fluor implemented an extensive training program.
 To meet the worker demand on the refinery construction, Fluor developed one of the industry’s first apprenticeship training programs to use on the Cilacap project.

 Fluor’s training programs covered administrative personnel as well as drafters, field engineers, helpers, carpenters, heavy equipment operators, welders, electricians, plumbers, and other crafts.
 Many of the trained Indonesian craft workers became instructors under the guidance of Fluor site managers.

 To address concerns about flooding at the site, Fluor provided concrete-lined drainage systems and other control methods.
 Step-tapered steel piles filled with concrete were also used as supports for all major process equipment.

-A modern refinery rose on the site of a former marsh along the Donan River west of Cilacap.
+A modern refinery rose on the site of a former marsh along the Donan River, west of Cilacap.
 A team of 4,000 skilled Indonesian craft workers and 98 Fluor expatriate managers and engineers brought the project to a successful conclusion.
-Five years later, the laborers who were trained on construction of the original refinery were hired to work on an expansion to triple production.
-The skilled workers that brought the original refinery on line continued to contribute to the nation’s industrialization.
-The years of Pertamina, Fluor, and the trained craft workers working together played no small part in achieving the expansion that made Cilacap, Java ready for the future.
+Five years later, laborers trained on construction of the original refinery were hired to work on an expansion to triple production.
+The skilled workers who brought the original refinery on-line continued to contribute to the nation’s industrialization.
+The years of Pertamina, Fluor, and trained craft workers working together played no small part in achieving the expansion that made Cilacap, Java ready for the future.